 The tax treatment of look-through earnout rights affects a taxpayer’s entitlement to CGT concessions insofar as this may occur because of the value of the underlying disposal now including all the amounts provided for and under the earnout right.

-As a result, taxpayers may reconsider any choices and their entitlement to concessions in light of subsequent receipts and payments to ensure that the resulting gain, loss or cost base reflects any concessions that are available.
+As a result, taxpayers may reconsider any choices and their entitlement to concessions in light of subsequent receipts and payments to ensure that the resulting gain, loss or cost base reflects any available concessions.

-Further, the CGT small business concessions can also require things to be done within a fixed period of time (e.g. the CGT small business retirement exemption generally requires taxpayers to contribute a relevant amount to their superannuation when the proceeds are received or at the time the choice is made for an individual, or seven days after these times for a trust or company).
-In such cases the period for accessing such concessions is extended appropriately.
+Further, the CGT small business concessions can also require things to be done within a fixed period (e.g. the CGT small business retirement exemption generally requires taxpayers to contribute a relevant amount to their superannuation when the proceeds are received or at the time the choice is made for an individual or seven days after these times for a trust or company).
+In such cases, the period for accessing such concessions is extended appropriately.